eLaw - Center for Law and Digital Technologies

 We encourage applications of visiting scholars whose research interests and activities are in line with our research programme 'Effective Protection of Fundamental Rights in a Pluralist World' or our Key Research Themes.
 Our dynamic, multidisciplinary research programme aims to bring together researchers from fields such as privacy and data protection law, cybercrime and cybersecurity, telecommunications and media law, children’s rights in the digital world, philosophy of technology, ethics and digital technologies.

-We welcome applications of visiting scholars by PhD candidates, (postdoc) researchers and academic staff (professors, associate professors, assistant professors, or equivalents of these ranks).
+We welcome applications of visiting scholars by PhD candidates, (postdoc) researchers and academic staff (professors, associate professors, assistant professors, or equivalents of these ranks) for a duration of a maximum of 90 days.
 Visitors must have a strong research profile as measured against their career stage.
 Their work must be of high quality, as indicated by their past academic experience and performance.
 The number of positions for visiting scholars is limited and preference will be given to those whose research interests match most closely with staff of our Institute.

 The Center is not in a position to offer financial assistance to visiting scholars.
 Visitors have full responsibility for their funding during their stay in Leiden.

 Visitors must be proficient in spoken and written English.
-If English is not their first language, visitors are requested to provide proof of their proficiency.
+If English is not their first language, visitors are requested to provide proof of their proficiency (see language requirements).

 Applications for visiting scholars